pagkly/Zed/Investopedia3/What Is Repackaging in Private Equity.md

 A private equity firm looks for a company that is unprofitable or underperforming and buys it outright in the belief that the business can be turned around.
 Once the company is no longer public, the private equity firm can take whatever measures it thinks will be effective, such as selling off divisions, replacing management, or slashing overhead costs.

-Its goal may be to take the revamped company public with a new [initial public offering](https://www.investopedia.com/terms/i/ipo.asp), to sell the company outright to another private buyer, or to merge it with another larger entity or entities.
+Its goal may be to take the revamped company public with a new [[initial public offering]](https://www.investopedia.com/terms/i/ipo.asp), to sell the company outright to another private buyer, or to merge it with another larger entity or entities.
 In any case, if the repackaging succeeds, the private equity firm will make more money than it spent reviving the company.

 Most of the money used to purchase the company is borrowed.
 Thus, the transaction is usually termed a leveraged buyout.